jeremehancock/AI-Game-Collection/README.md

 ### Waveform
 Guide particles to their targets by shaping a wave using frequency, amplitude, and phase controls while avoiding obstacles in this unique physics puzzle.

+### Bubble Pop
+Pop the bubbles before they escape!
+A fast-paced game of precision and reflexes that will keep you on your toes.

+### Breakout
+Break the bricks, level up, and beat your high score!
+A fast-paced game of skill and strategy for all ages.

 ## 📸 Screenshots
 <div align="center">
     <img src="https://jereme.dev/games/images/screenshots/home.png" width="300" alt="Game Menu"/>